sjbuysse/react-security-oidc/authentication-ch00.md

 ```

 As you can see, this html page loads a minimized version of the `oidc-client` and calls the `signinRedirectCallback` method.
-This will make an AJAX call, exchanging the authorization code for an access token (and the access token will be stored in sessionStorage).
+This will make an AJAX call, exchanging the `authorization code` for an `access token` (and the access token will be stored in sessionStorage).
+It will also automatically add the `code_verifier` for PKCE to the call.
 On success, it will navigate to `index.html` and thus open our application.

 You might have noticed that we actually don't have the `oidc-client.slim.min.js` file present!